- How To

 Just remove one of your false lashes from the pack and − without actually applying any lash adhesive − gently place onto one of your eyes to see if it sits perfectly on your lash line.
 If it extends further than the outer corner of your eye then you need to trim it down slightly until it fits perfectly.

-A small pair of cosmetic scissors like The Vintage Cosmetic Company Scissors Rose Gold will definitely help with this step.
+Top tip: A small pair of cosmetic scissorslike the HD Brows Precision Brow Scissors will definitely help with this step.

 3. Use a good eyelash glue